Doyle explains to Kate how he is responsible for getting Cordelia and Angel together.

 Belts and pants and socks and shoes dropped to the floor one by one in rapid succession.
 Skin to skin, they clasped each other close.
 Her breasts, pebble-tipped, pressed firm against the cool wall of his chest eliciting a soft groan of relief as the sensation quenched some of her inner heat.
 The hard proof of his desire felt like a velvet steel shaft against her belly causing a deep-centered ache, her body heating up and melting for him.

 “Decide now, Cordy,” Angel offered her one chance before letting his own instincts guide him.
-“Before this night is over, you’ll have it all, but what is it you want first?
-Slow, tender lovemaking with my hands and mouth touching every inch of you?
-Or do you want to be fucked?
-Hard.
-Fast.
-Now.”
+“Before this night is over, you’ll have it all, but tell me what you want first.
+Have you thought about it?
+Slow and tender, or do you want me now, hard and fast?”

 Cordelia felt her body quake in reaction as her hot gaze traveled down the length of his torso to focus on the towering staff of his sex tucked between them.
 The upward climb seemed more difficult, her eyelids heavy as they made their way back up the chiseled wall of his chest.
 Standing there, with his eyes dark and glittering, Angel held himself taut as he waited for her decision, his body aroused to the point that in another moment his offer might be forgotten altogether.

 “Do it now,” she told him, eagerness overtaking reason.
 Slow sounded good, but slow could happen later.
 Cordelia was already stepping into his arms again as she confirmed on a throaty moan, “I don’t want to wait.”